 The stages are introduced below using a carbohydrate feedstock to illustrate the principles of the process.
 As organic material undergoes anaerobic degradation the exact mix of intermediates formed will depend upon factors such as the chemical characteristics of the feedstock, operating parameters, and the micro-organisms contained within the process.
 In general, as the carbon content within the feedstock increases so does its energy content.

 When compared to lower energy feedstock, higher energy feedstock will yield higher gas volumes and biogas with a higher methane content for the same degree of anaerobic stabilisation.
 The theoretical relationship between C, H,O,N and S content in feedstock and the quality of biogas has been understood since the 1950s and was defined by Buswell (1952).
 When applied, it shows palmitic acid (C16H32O2 - the fatty acid released from the hydrolysis of palm oil) will yield a biogas with 72% methane compared to 50% from glucose (C6H6O6).
 It should also yield 2.5 times the amount of methane per g of feedstock stabilised.
 Many mass transfer factors moderate this theoretical example in full scale plants.
-Principally, sugars are more available and more readily degraded than fats which allows the rate of stabilisation to be higher.
-However the general principle hold that different feedstock will yield differing volumes and composition of biogas and this needs to be understood prior to full scale design.
+Principally sugars are more available and more readily degraded than fats which allows the rate of stabilisation to be higher.
+However the general principle holds that different feedstock will yield differing volumes and composition of biogas and this needs to be understood prior to full scale design.

 Hydrolysis